annahosanna/JavaDNSTroubleshooting/README.md

 * Frequent lookups results in more burden on the DNS server.
 * Frequent lookups increase the sample rate of detecting DNS errors, and thus report more errors, and thus more Exceptions.
 * The Java DNS cache does not use the system DNS cache.
-* The system as a whole and may not report any errors because it respects the TTL of the record.
+* The system as a whole may not report any errors because it respects the TTL of the record.
 * A network with many JVMs (i.e. Java applications) puts more load on DNS servers.
 * A DNS proxy such as Unbound or NSCD can be configured to return the last good lookup for a record, if a lookup fails.
 * This issue has been observed in hybrid networks with Infoblox running in the cloud.
 Scaling up or out Infoblox reduces the issue.